adnotam/solidus_paypal_express/CONTRIBUTING.md

 1. Fork the repo.

 2. Run the tests.
-We only take pull requests with passing tests, and it's great to know that you have a clean slate:
+We only take pull requests with passing tests, and it's great to know that you have a clean state:

-        $ bash build.sh
+        $ bundle exec rspec

 3. Create new branch then make changes and add tests for your changes.
 Only refactoring and documentation changes require no new tests.
 If you are adding